MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 [!INCLUDE[tsql-appliesto-ss2016-all-md](../../includes/tsql-appliesto-ss2016-all-md.md)]

+Creates an external data source for PolyBase or Elastic Database queries.
 External data sources are used to establish connectivity and support four primary use cases:

-1. Data virtualization and data load using [PolyBase][intro_pb]
+- Data virtualization and data load using [PolyBase][intro_pb]
-1. Bulk load operations using SQL Server or SQL Database using `BULK INSERT` or `OPENROWSET`
+- Bulk load operations using SQL Server or SQL Database using `BULK INSERT` or `OPENROWSET`
-1. Query remote SQL Database or SQL Data Warehouse instances using SQL Database with [elastic query][remote_eq]
+- Query remote SQL Database or SQL Data Warehouse instances using SQL Database with [elastic query][remote_eq]
-1. Query a sharded Azure SQL Database using [elastic query][sharded_eq]
+- Query a sharded Azure SQL Database using [elastic query][sharded_eq]

 > [!NOTE]
 > PolyBase is supported on SQL Server (2016 or higher), Azure SQL Data Warehouse and Parallel Data Warehouse.
 [Elastic queries][intro_eq] are supported only on Azure SQL Database v12 or later.